Polycarbonate 3D printed part example

 Polycarbonate offers consistent density and surface quality so critical features hold tolerances and downstream finishing remains predictable.

-Polycarbonate exhibits a density of 1.20 g/cm³ that contributes to lightweight yet durable parts.
-With moisture absorption of <0.15 %, ensures dimensional stability in varying environmental conditions.
+Polycarbonate exhibits optimal density characteristics that contributes to lightweight yet durable parts.
+Its low moisture absorption ensures dimensional stability in varying environmental conditions.

 These physical properties enable consistent part quality and predictable performance across High-temperature automotive components, Aerospace interior panels and ducting, and Medical device enclosures and housings.
 The material's inherent characteristics minimize warpage and maintain tight tolerances throughout the part lifecycle.